LawN-ai/health-insurance-agent-with-rag/README.md

 ## Running the Agent

-Ensure your virtual environment is activated and you are in the project root directory (`health-insurance-chat-agent-3`).
+Ensure your virtual environment is activated and you are in the project root directory (`health-insurance-agent-with-rag`).

 There are two primary ways to run the agent: